ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Net config sync is no longer available.
 	- Config file polling is no longer available.
 - Removed content (BREAKING):
-	- Item Drone, Mostly-Tame Mimic, Scavenger's Rucksack, Artifact of Reconfiguration: untenable to support due to added complexity in the inventory system; some of these may be reintroduced in the future.
+	- Item Drone, Mostly-Tame Mimic, Gup Ray, Scavenger's Rucksack, Artifact of Reconfiguration: untenable to support due to added complexity in the inventory system; some of these may be reintroduced in the future.
 	- ModdableEquipmentMaxCharges tweak: no longer necessary.
 - Balance pass:
 	- En Passant:
 		- Cooldown reduction per hit increased to 0.15s (was 0.025s).
 		- Now gets cooldown reduction from a maximum of 5 hits per attack.
+	- Stamina Bar:
+		- No longer provides extra equipment charges.
+		- Invulnerability duration increased to 1 second (was 0.5 seconds).
+		- Minimum cooldown increased to 1.5 seconds (was 0.5 seconds).
+		- Moderately increased both grounded and aerial speed boost intensity.
 - Fixed a potential once-per-frame NullReferenceException in Villainous Visage.
+- Fixed Command Terminal attempting to revive still-living drones.
+Command Terminal can now only revive objects with a PlayerCharacterMasterController.

 **5.2.5**